laola1-benji/koans-basics/readme.md

 Setup:
 * clone this reporitory to your workspace. (git clone https://github.com/laola1-benji/koans-basics.git)
-* run composer install in the directory
+* run composer install in the project directory
 * run koans.php from terminal